-This article will go over everything you need to know about C1 spinal cord injuries.
+This article will go over everything you need to know about a C1 spinal cord injury (SCI) including:

 Anatomy of the Spinal Column